georgezoto/Talks/AI Developer Conference in NYC 2025/README.md

 ![alt text](media/Image%207c.jpg)

 ## 4. AI in the Real World: Finance & The Workforce
 It wasn't all theory.
 It was fascinating to see how regulated industries are adopting these tools.
-BlackRock shared how they are deploying AI in strictly regulated financial environments.
+[BlackRock](https://www.linkedin.com/company/blackrock/) shared how they are deploying AI in strictly regulated financial environments.

 ![alt text](media/Image%208.jpg)

-Their approach focuses on RAG (Retrieval-Augmented Generation) for Explainability.
+Their approach focuses on **RAG (Retrieval-Augmented Generation) for Explainability**.
 In finance, you can't just have an answer; you need to know why the AI gave that answer.
 Transparent, auditable outputs are the key to unlocking AI adoption in high-stakes sectors.

 ![alt text](media/Image%209.jpg)

-But what about the workers?
-Andrew shared some fascinating data from [Stanford University](https://www.linkedin.com/school/stanford-university/) regarding sentiment.
-Contrary to the "AI will take our jobs" fear narrative, the data shows that 46.1% of workers want AI assistance.
+**But what about the workers?** Andrew shared some fascinating data from [Stanford University](https://www.linkedin.com/school/stanford-university/) regarding sentiment.
+Contrary to the "AI will take our jobs" fear narrative, the data shows that **46.1% of workers _want_ AI assistance**.

 ![alt text](media/Image%2017.jpg)